SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Method

-In this way, the score of each face $\face_n$ for the $m$-th view is simply set to the confidence $\score_{\ell}^{m,k}$ of the corresponding bounding box it fell into.
+In this way, the score of each face $\face_n$ for the $m$-th view is simply set to the confidence $\score_{\ell}^{m,k}$ of the corresponding bounding box(es) it fell into.

 The face visibility is determined via the classical $Z$-culling algorithm \cite{KaolinLibrary}.
 In this way, if there are no bounding boxes predicted for $\bm x_m$ for prompt $\prompt_k$, then $\mathcal{W}_m[n, k]$ equals the zero matrix.
 The latter happens when the region of interest is not visible from a given view or when the detector $\detector$ makes a prediction error.

 Next, we take into account the area sizes of each face projection.
 If a face occupies a small area inside the bounding box, then it contributed little to the bounding box prediction.
-The area $\area_m^n$ of the face $\face_n$ in the view $\image_m$ is computed as the number of pixels which it occupies.
+The area $\area_{m,\ell}^n$ of the face $\face_n$ in the view $\image_m$ and bounding box $\ell$ is computed as the number of pixels which it occupies.
 We use the computed areas to re-weight the initial weights matrix $\weights'_m$ and obtain the area-adjusted weights matrix $\weights_m \in \R^{N \times K}$ for the $m$-th view:

 To compute the final weights matrix, we first aggregate the predictions from each view $\image_m$ by summing the scores of the un-normalized matrix $\tilde{\weights} \in \R^{N \times K}$:

 and then normalize it by dividing each column by its maximum value to obtain our final weights matrix $\weights \in \R^{N \times K}$: